jie17/realm-js/README.md

 * The compiled version of the Android module is here: `<project-root>/android`

 ### Building for nodejs:
-Be sure you have python2.7 as the default python.
+Be sure you have Python2.7 as the default Python.
 3.x won't work, and it's not enough to use `--python=python2.7` as parameter to npm.
 For example you can use Homebrew to install it.
 ```
 brew install python@2